Pampadum Shola National Park: Etymology

 The name´"Pampadum Shola" means, "the forest where the snake dances", derived from three Malayalam words, "paampu(പാംപ്)", which means "snake"; "aattam", means "dance"; and "chola(ചോല), means "grassy forests near the high range".
 "Shola" may be considered an anglicized version of "chola".

 Flora

 The park protects a moderate amount of montane evergreen shola forest that is associated with the wildlife rich Eravikulam National Park.

 There are various types of medicinal plants (herbs), of which studies have been made.
-After the forest range there are grandis (a variety of eucalyptus) that threatens the ecology of the area due to its dehydrating and quick-spreading character.
+After the forest range there are grandis (a variety of eucalyptus) that threaten the ecology of the area due to their dehydrating and quick-spreading character.
 These trees as well as the private legal and illegal plantations of the same trees remain as a living danger.
 The eucalyptus trees (grandis) that eat up the unique eco-system is yet to be a consideration of the forestry.
 The national park with its unique richness of uncontaminated "humus", has been an interest of studies recently.